The Tyrolean Vilsalpsee Mountains with the scenic Vilsalpsee, a mountain lake, and Tannheim Mountains are part of the Allgäu Alps

-The Allgäu Alps are a mountain group in the Northern Limestone Alps that stretches in the east of the Lake of Constance.
-The Allgäu Alps, however, are not closely connected to the homonymous region in Germany, which in fact only comprises a tiny part of the Allgäu Alps.
+The Allgäu Alps, called Allgäuer Alpen in German, are a mountain group in the Northern Limestone Alps that stretches in the east of the Lake of Constance.
+However, they are not closely connected to the homonymous region in Germany, which in fact only comprises a tiny part of the Allgäu Alps.

 On a surface of about 75 per 50 kilometres, the Allgäu Alps stretch from Baden-Württemberg and Bavaria in Germany to the Austrian Bundesländer Tyrol and Vorarlberg.
 What is worth highlighting is above all their flora, which is considered one of the most varied of the Alps.
 In Tyrolean territory, there are two subgroups of the Allgäu Alps: the Tannheim Mountains and the Vilsalpsee Mountains - at the edge of the Tannheimer Valley - with their stunning eponymous lake.

 Peaks: Six of the 10 highest peaks of the Allgäu Alps are located on Tyrolean territory.
 The most significant elevation of the Tannheim Mountains is Mt.
 Kellenspitze (2,238 m a.s.l.), followed by the Rote Flüh (2,108 m a.s.l.), the Gimpel (2,173 m a.s.l.) and the Gehrenspitze (2,163 m a.s.l.).
 The main peak of the Vilsalpsee Mountains is Mt.
 Leilachspitze (2,274 m a.s.l.).